denevell/Natch-Android/README.md

 * I should be able to refresh the threads
 * I should see a loading icon while the threads load
 * I should see a retry option
+* I shouldn't add the thread on empty editext
 * I should see empty screen on no threads
 * I should keep the found threads on rotate / onResume
 * I should be able to press more to see more threads